 3. Outdoor classes & outings

 REI, the outdoors-lover’s superstore, offers a variety of free classes throughout the summer.
 Get info on hiking routes near you or learn about how to plan a multi-day trip.
-Events and locations listed here.
+Check out their website for more information.

 7. Life insurance quotes